|

 Extra-pelvic endometriosis affects structures outside of or distant from the pelvic and abdominal region and symptoms commonly peak around the time of a period.

-Catamenial epilepsy occurs when seizures are triggered by endometriosis-including brain lesions during menstruation.Pain in the shoulder-tip can occur if a patch of diseased tissue develops under the diaphragm, stimulating the phrenic nerve, a critical motor and sensory nerve in the neck that is responsible for driving respiration by providing exclusive motor control to the diaphragm.Tissue damage can extend beyond the pelvis and affect the diaphragm, chest, and abdominal wall, especially after surgeries like C-sections, leading to possible pain or bleeding during menstruation from old surgical scars, or in areas such as the chest so causing shortness of breath or a cough which may bring up blood.To what extent have you experienced symptoms associated with extra-pelvic endometriosis?
+Catamenial epilepsy occurs when seizures are triggered by endometriosis-including brain lesions during menstruation.Pain in the shoulder-tip can occur if a patch of diseased tissue develops under the diaphragm, stimulating the phrenic nerve, a critical motor and sensory nerve in the neck that is responsible for driving respiration by providing exclusive motor control to the diaphragm.Tissue damage can extend beyond the pelvis and affect the diaphragm, chest, and abdominal wall, especially after surgeries like C-sections, leading to possible pain or bleeding during menstruation from old surgical scars, or in areas such as the chest so causing shortness of breath or a cough which may bring up blood.In terms of their adverse impact on your quality of life and ability to work or study, how would you describe the influence of symptoms associated with extra-pelvic endometriosis?

 Empathy describes the ability to relate to another person on a deeper emotional level and it forms a vital part of social connectedness.